 As a rule of thumb, all options that affect the simulation behavior are evaluated at each simulation setup.
-For example, the command set de.renew.simulatorMode=-1 has no effect on a simulation currently active (if there is any).
+For example, the command has no effect on a simulation currently active (if there is any).
 But the next time you start a simulation from within the running application, it will be sequential.